4nd2in/edu/pages/TCP.md

 		- **Finish (FIN)** is used to request a graceful connection termination.
 This is the last packet sent. id:: 64411fb2-0438-48ae-94a1-53f821a4fa28
 	- ### (Receive) Window (16 bits)
-	  collapsed:: true
-		- Specifies how many the sender of this segment is currently willing to receive
+		- Specifies how many window size units that the sender of this segment is currently willing to receive.
+The [[Receive Window (rwnd)]] and the [[Congestion Window (cwnd)]] are used to regulate data flow.
 	- ### Checksum (16 bits)
 	  collapsed:: true
 		- This is used to verify the integrity of the TCP segment during transmission.
 The checksum is computed over the entire segment, including the header and data fields, and is recalculated at each hop along the network path